minhthy1016/GenAI/bossAIbot/README.md

 ```python
 python HR_read_db.py
 ```
 (input your QA.
-For example: "How many Sale Presentatives and Sale Managers employees are there?")
+For example: "How many employees have worked more than 5 years?")

 ## 3) Use routing techniques to combine HRAssistant and FinAssistant into a single BossAssistant so that it can answer all questions about HR and Finance.
-(UNDER WORKING, WILL BE CONTINUED UPDATING)
+You can check my `Homework_notebook.ipynb` for Routing technique or follow this inspired reference : https://medium.com/@samarrana407/mastering-rag-advanced-methods-to-enhance-retrieval-augmented-generation-4b611f6ca99a#:~:text=Logical%20Routing%20in%20the%20context,nature%20of%20the%20user's%20question.